 Key questions raised

-Why are the recreation fields considered part of the LHS project and not a CPA project?
+Why are the recreation fields considered part of the LHS project and therefore ineligible for CPA funding rather than being treated as a separate CPA project?

 — Kathryn Colburn, Pct 4

-Is there a legal reason why the fields could not be funded in part by CPA funds rather than excluded debt?
+Is there a legal reason why the fields cannot be funded in part by CPA funds to mitigate excluded debt?

 — Kathryn Colburn, Pct 4